 Turning over Legacy Machine 101, the display back crystal reveals the exquisitely hand-finished movement.
 Sensually curved plates and bridges designed by award-winning independent watchmaker Kari Voutilainen pay homage to the style found in high quality historic pocket watches and testify to the respect accorded to historical legitimacy.

-Legacy Machine 101 is available in 18k red or white gold and in two limited editions: LM101 Frost in 18k yellow gold (18 pieces) and LM101 Frost in 18k red gold (33 pieces).
+Legacy Machine 101 is available in 18k red, white gold or a limited edition in platinum 950 (33 pieces).
+Two special limited ‘Frost’ editions with frosted finishing are available in 18k yellow gold (18 pieces) and 18k red gold (33 pieces).

 With the ‘Frost’ limited editions, the large balance wheel of LM101 now contrasts magnificently against the effervescent backdrop of a frosted gold dial.
 Additional contrast is provided by Frost's highly polished bezel and lugs, which make the matte surface of the frosted dial really pop.